Late-Binding™ vs. EMR-based Models: A Comparison of Healthcare Data Warehouse Methodologies

 EMR vendors know EMRs.
 They understand how to capture data efficiently and how to build interfaces that easily fit into physician workflows.
 They do not typically have a great deal of expertise in data warehousing and analytics.
 The distinction must be made because there are now best practices based on decades of experience in healthcare analytics that when thoughtfully applied, greatly increase an organization’s chances for success in analytics.
 These best practices include technology, governance, and deployment.

 Health Catalyst knows healthcare data warehousing and analytics.
-Catalyst currently has over 500 years of experience in healthcare data warehousing and analytics.
-The Catalyst team has been focused on making analytic use of healthcare data for about as long as healthcare analytics has existed!
-Just as important as our deep understanding of technology, Catalyst understands how to deploy and govern a data warehouse to ensure success in building a culture that leverages one of the greatest assets of many healthcare organizations: data.
+Health Catalyst currently has over 500 years of experience in healthcare data warehousing and analytics.
+The Health Catalyst team has been focused on making analytic use of healthcare data for about as long as healthcare analytics has existed!
+Just as important as our deep understanding of technology, Health Catalyst understands how to deploy and govern a data warehouse to ensure success in building a culture that leverages one of the greatest assets of many healthcare organizations: data.

 Data Warehouse Comparison: Healthcare Data is Complex